csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - protein keyword prediction (predict keywords in UniProt, like "ATP-Binding", "Cell membrane")
     - protein function description - compare free-form description to GT UniProt function description

+## automated assistants

+- similar to causality, we may want to use interpretability just to understand our data rather than to get any form of model
+- Benchmarking Large Language Models As AI Research Agents ([huang, vora, liang, & leskovec, 2023](https://arxiv.org/abs/2310.03302v1)) - formulate concrete ml tasks (like improve accuracy on a kaggle task) and see how well LLMs can do at them
+- Lux: Always-on Visualization Recommendations for Exploratory Dataframe Workflows ([lee...hearts, parameswaram, 2021](https://arxiv.org/abs/2105.00121))
+  - high-level language for recommendations (e.g. `df.intent = ["AvgLifeexpetancy", "Inequality"]`) -> Lux automatically creates relevant visualizations

+- Tisane: Authoring Statistical Models via Formal Reasoning from Conceptual and Data Relationships ([jun, seo, heer, & just, 2022](https://eunicemjun.com/assets/files/jun2022tisane.pdf)) - language to better specify assumptions when fitting GLMs / GLMMs
+- LIDA: A Tool for Automatic Generation of Grammar-Agnostic Visualizations and Infographics using Large Language Models ([dibia, 2023](https://arxiv.org/abs/2303.02927))
+  - Execution-based Evaluation for Data Science Code Generation Models ([huang…gao, 2022](https://arxiv.org/abs/2211.09374))
+  - On the Design of AI-powered Code Assistants for Notebooks ([mcnutt, wang, deline, & drucker, 2023](https://dl.acm.org/doi/abs/10.1145/3544548.3580940))
+  - Visualization by Example ([chenglong wang...dillig, 2019](https://arxiv.org/abs/1911.09668)) - automatically synthesize a program to visual data based on user "sketches" = partial visualization of a subset of the data by the user
+    - Falx: Synthesis-Powered Visualization Authoring ([chenglong wang...ko, 2021](https://arxiv.org/abs/2102.01024))
+  - see also things in [imodelsX](https://github.com/csinva/imodelsX)
+- LLMs for Semi-Automated Data Science: Introducing CAAFE for Context-Aware Automated Feature Engineering ([hollmann, muller & hutter, 2023](https://arxiv.org/abs/2305.03403))

 ## tabular data

 - tabular pre-training